hylo-lang/specification/spec.md

 1. A function declaration that appears in the body of a trait declaration is a *method requirement declaration* that defines one or more *method requirements*.
 A method requirement is the specification of a method that must be implemented in conforming types.

 2. When a method requirement declaration has a __function-bundle-body__, each method implementation in that body denotes a method requirement.
-When a method requirement declaration is bodiless, it defines denotes a single method requirement whose kind depends on the receiver modifier of the method requirement declaration.
+When a method requirement declaration is bodiless, it defines a single method requirement whose kind depends on the receiver modifier of the method requirement declaration.

 3. A method requirement may have one or several default implementations.
 A default implementation may be defined as the body of a function declaration requirement, as the body of a method implementation in the __function-bundle-body__ of a function requirement declaration, or via a default requirement implementation declared in a trait extension.